Interview with TheBaddChef

 Tommy:

 It was humbling, and it taught me patience and perspective.
-I’ve done every job in the industry, and it showed me no role is beneath me.
+I’ve done every job in the food industry in a short time and it showed me no role is beneath me.
+From being an CEO of a corporate startup to going back to my restaurant career roots was a big change, but I feel like it was meant to be.
 Over time, that grind taught me how to build teams, handle the madness, and lead.
 The biggest lesson?
 You can turn even the lowest moment into the start of something bigger.

 Tommy: